SQL Window Functions

 FROM

-As shown clearly in the output, all rows from the employees table are grouped into a single row.
+The output indicates that query group rows from the employees table into a single row.

-Similar to an aggregate function, a window function calculates on a set of rows.
-However, a window function does not cause rows to become grouped into a single output row.
+Like an aggregate function, a window function operates on a set of rows.
+However, a window function does not group rows into a single row.

 SELECT